laravel-devel/devel/README.md

 Devel is not a CMS and is meant to make the life of developers a bit easier.

 **PROJECT STATUS: NOT READY TO BE USED!** The project is in its earlier stage.
 The dashboard/CRUD is incomplete and there are no any ready-to-use modules yet.
+Besides, breaking changes are made all the time.

 ## Features
 - Modular structure - organize your code into reusable modules, use modules made by other people